 - Fever of 100.5 F (38 C) or higher

 - Swelling of legs, ankles, or feet

 - Weight gain of 5 pounds in one week (fluid retention)

-- Signs of liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired or weak, unusual itching, or yellowing of the eyes or skin
+- Signs of possible liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

 - While you are getting this drug, please tell your nurse right away if you have any pain, redness, or swelling at the site of the IV infusion